The Week of Prayer for Christian Unity

 Catholic involvement in this initiative formally began in 2015 when Pope Francis declared September 1 as the World Day of Prayer for the Care of Creation that also coincided with the celebration of Season of Creation instituted by the Orthodox Church in 1989.

-Each year a theme is chosen by an international ecumenical steering committee.
-Inspired by Psalm 24:1, “the Earth is the Lord’s and all that is in it”, the theme of the Season of Creation for 2021 is “A home for all?
-Renewing the Oikos of God”.
+Each year a theme is chosen by an international ecumenical steering committee, inspired by Psalm 24:1, “the Earth is the Lord’s and all that is in it”.
+The theme of the Season of Creation for 2022 is “Listen to the Voice of Creation". (cf. Psalm 19:1-4) (Video)

 Like the Week of Prayer for Christian Unity, the Season of Creation may be observed with flexibility and resources may be adapted to local situations.
 Some ways to mark this event this year include:

-Video of Pope Francis to begin the Season of Creation.
+Message of Pope Francis to begin the Season of Creation in 2022.

 Joint Message for the Protection of Creation of Pope Francis, Ecumenical Patriarch Bartholomew, and Archbishop Justin Welby of Canterbury.